open-mmlab/mmdetection3d/projects/NeRF-Det/README.md

   | NeRF-Det-R50\*  |  52.4  |  27.5  |
   | NeRF-Det-R101\* |  52.8  |  28.6  |

 - Attention: Because of the randomness in the construction of the ScanNet dataset itself and the behavior of the model, the training results will fluctuate considerably.
+According to experimental results and experience, the experimental results will fluctuate by plus or minus 1.5 points.

 ## Evaluation using pretrained models